brimdata/zed/k8s/README.md

 ```

 ### Deploy the zqd service with Helm
 Here is an example Helm install.
-This assumes you created an s3 resident space as in the local install bove.
+This assumes you created an S3 resident space as in the local install above.
 This is similar to the local Helm deploy.
-It uses the same charts, but command line parameters overide the Vakues.yaml to provide specific configuration for EKS.
+It uses the same charts, but command line parameters overide the Values.yaml to provide specific configuration for EKS.

 Substitute the image.repository you created above.
-Note that unlike the local deployment, we do not use K8s secrets for AWS credentials because the service account can provide those.
-If there is a serviceAccount.name then AWS Credentials are not incudeded in the deployment env.
+Note that unlike the local deployment, we do not use K8s secrets for AWS credentials because the `cluster.yaml` above specified IAM policies for S3 access.

 ```
 helm install zqd-test-1 charts/zqd \